 Though there are many examples of Numbering Misuse cited, only a relative few have been formally reported.
 The use of informal reports of misuse, which could be open to misinterpretation, is to be avoided.

-ITU-T Recommendation calls for the establishment of a group of experts under the auspices of the ITU TSB director, from within the lead ITU T SG on Numbering.
+ITU-T Recommendation E.156 calls for the establishment of a group of experts under the auspices of the ITU TSB director, from within the lead ITU-T SG on Numbering.
 This has never been activated.

 CEPT Position

 Numbering misuse is a difficult situation to track down in modern international telecommunications with the varied and transient nature of call routeing.
-ITU-T should exhaust all avenues of activity in resolving reports of misuse, noting that unless asked the ITU does not intervene in disputes between Members.
-Therefore a review of current recommendations to ensure all that can be done is being done should be the first activity rather than a default to inclusion in the ITR’s.
+ITU-T should exhaust all avenues of activity in resolving cases of misuse, noting that unless asked the ITU does not intervene in disputes between Members.
+Therefore a review of current recommendations to ensure all that can be done is being done should be the first activity rather than an inclusion in the ITR’s.